 Management recognizes that in order for us to meet our capital requirements, and continue to operate, additional financing will be necessary.
 We plan to raise additional funds in order to fund our business operations.
 We will seek access to financing but there is no assurance that such additional funds will be available for us to finance our operations on acceptable terms, if at all.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+The Company's current cash, cash equivalents and investments will enable the support of operations through March 2024.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Our ability to raise additional funds could be affected by adverse market conditions, the status of our product pipeline, possible delays in enrollment in our trial, and various other factors and we may be unable to raise capital when needed, or on terms favorable to us.
 If necessary funds are not available, we may have to delay, reduce the scope of, or eliminate some of our development programs, potentially delaying the time to market for any of our product candidates.